Improving Tuning-Free Real Image Editing with Proximal Guidance: Related Work

 \textbf{Diffusion-based image editing.} Many recent works fine-tune the pre-trained T2I models with a few personalized images to keep the context information~\cite{kumari2022multi,li2023stylediffusion,orgad2023editing,shi2023instantbooth,chen2023disenbooth,zhang2023prospect,sohn2023styledrop}.
 Wide design choices have been explored in this direction.
 Textual-Inversion~\cite{gal2022image,daras2022multiresolution,voynov2023p+}-based methods propose fine-tuning the text embedding.
 Dreambooth~\cite{ruiz2022dreambooth} fine-tunes the whole model. ~\cite{kumari2022multi} fine-tunes the cross-attention layers in the UNet of Stable-Diffusion model.
 These methods require hundreds of iterations at the fine-tuning stage to capture the identity information.
 For better efficiency, more techniques~\cite{hu2021lora,han2023svdiff,mou2023t2i,li2023gligen} are developed by reducing the number of parameters optimized at fine-tuning stage.
 While fine-tuning the pre-trained T2I model shows extraordinary results, the test-time efficiency of these methods remains a great challenge.
 SEGA~\cite{brack2023sega} discovers that target concept can be encoded using latent dimensions falling into the upper and lower tail of the distribution.

-\textbf{Inversion-based image editing.} DDIM inversion~\cite{song2021denoising} exhibits great potential in editing tasks by deterministically calculating and encoding the context information in a latent and reconstructing the original image with it.
-Applying editing prompt upon the inverted latent code greatly improved the test-time efficiency.
-Leveraging optimization on null-text embedding, Null-text Inversion~\cite{mokady2022null} further improved the identity preservation of the edit.
-However, all these methods rely on optimization at test-time for accurate reconstruction, which typically requires several minutes.
-Negative-prompt inversion (NPI)~\cite{miyake2023negative} further reduces the computation cost for the inversion step while generates similarly competitive reconstruction results as Null-text inversion.
-We show that NPI can be considered as performing Delta Denoising Score (DDS)~\cite{hertz2023delta} on the same noisy image.
-We will further discuss the preliminary of these methods in ~\cref{sec:method:background}.
+\textbf{Inversion-based image editing.} DDIM inversion~\cite{song2021denoising} is widely adopted in editing tasks by deterministically encoding the original image into a latent noise that can be accurately reconstructed.
+Leveraging pivotal inversion on null-text embeddings, Null-text Inversion~\cite{mokady2022null} improved the identity preservation of the edit.
+However, all these methods rely on optimization at test-time for accurate reconstruction.
+Negative-prompt inversion (NPI)~\cite{miyake2023negative} further avoided the computation cost for the optimization while achieves competitive results as null-text inversion.
+One can also interpret NPI as performing Delta Denoising Score (DDS)~\cite{hertz2023delta} on the same noisy image.